wisemen-digital/flutter-onboarding-codelab/pages/2_setup.md

 ## Create a new App
 Start off by creating a new private github Repository on your personal account.
 Name it `wiselab-flutter-<name>`.

+We are going to run our first Brick.
+A Brick is a code generator that generates code for you.
+We use Bricks to generate boilerplate code for us.
+This way we can focus on the important stuff.

 Open a terminal and navigate to a project folder on your machine where the project will be stored.
 Before cloning your repository, use the terminal and execute 'mason make wise_starter_project'.
 This will create a new Flutter project with our own custom template project.

 Enter your project name: `wiselab_flutter_<name_lastname>` Note: The name should be in snake_case.